scilab/scilab/scilab/Readme_Visual.txt

 copy all files in your scilab directory

-click on scilab.sln (to launch Visual) or devenv scilab.sln /build "Release with Atlas" (via command line, to build scilab)
+click on scilab.sln (to launch Visual) or devenv scilab.sln /build "Release" (via command line, to build scilab)